ForkInABlender/ChatGPT_solutions_produced_from_simple_prompt/pybrain3_custom_layers/gpt-2 adapted to pybrain3/Readme.md

 Yes, it is about efficiency, but, no, modern day libraries use a lot of boilerplate (dead wood) that is poorly maintained which I can not accept usage of.
 Poor design by abstracting away the complex parts, making using the modern-day ML libraries inefficient and bloatware I typically discard.

+# what is a code graveyard?

+Often a code grave yard is a graveyard full of tomb stones with QR codes on them.
+It is also often referred to as a place where code goes and is expected to have no use or little to no potential for refactor due to wrong approach to a problem ( like a trash bin for chunking notes you'd crumple up and toss rather than burn because maybe you missed something; but maybe one thought it the dumb way and simply overlooked a small detail said prior note or "code" did not account for; that'd be reason to turn the trash bin upside down knowing it contained only crumpled up notes )